 You want a wide variety of good solid vegetables, and not from the nightshade family.

 You want good sources of healthy proteins and fats.
-For those of you who are not vegetarians, this means fish, meat and eggs.
+For those of you who are not vegetarians, this means fish, meat, and eggs.
 If you are a vegetarian, this means nuts, beans, and lentils.

 Your health is far more determined by you getting enough of the good stuff than it is by you eliminating the bad stuff.

-If you get all the good stuff in first, your body is getting what it needs, and you’ll have less cravings for the other stuff anyway.
+If you get all the good stuff in first, your body is getting what it needs, and you’ll have fewer cravings for the other stuff anyway.
 With the nutritional constituents your body requires, you’ll stand the very best chance.